joseph-a-levine/authoring/now/index.md

 In mid-June, I returned to the Sheldonian for the Philharmonic's season closing, a performance of Beethoven's Choral Fantasy and Choral Symphony, his 9th.

 Before each of these performances, I met myfriends at the White Horse, one of the innumerable 7+ century old pubs scattered around Oxford.
 The main virtue of the White Horse is it's proximity to the Sheldonian.

+## EAting

+40% of philosophy professors are vegetarian or vegan, compared to 6% of Americans who don't have strong opinions on whether cows are moral patients.
+JOSEPH.
+Among my colleagues at GPI,

 ## Previously